Supreme Court Will Hear Cases On LGBTQ Discrimination Protections For Employees

 The Supreme Court has accepted three cases that ask whether federal anti-discrimination laws should apply to sexual orientation and gender identity in the workplace, putting the court on track to consider high-profile LGBTQ issues after its next term begins this fall.

 Two of the cases — Bostock v.
-Clayton County, Georgia, and Altitude Express, Inc. v.
-Zarda -- were consolidated, because both include claims that employers discriminated on the basis of sexual orientation.
+Clayton County, Georgia., and Altitude Express, Inc. v.
+Zarda — were consolidated because both include claims that employers discriminated on the basis of sexual orientation.
 A third — R.G. & G.R.
 Harris Funeral Homes v.
 EEOC — involves the question of whether existing discrimination laws apply to transgender workers.

 The Supreme Court granted petitions for writs of certiorari for the three cases Monday morning, adding them to their workload for the term that will start in October — meaning any decisions and opinions will emerge in the run-up to the national election in 2020.